-Section 2(12) requires child and early learning programs operated by a federally recognized tribe and that receive state funds to participate in Early Achievers.
+Section 2(13) requires child and early learning programs operated by a federally recognized tribe and that receive state funds to participate in Early Achievers.
 Tribes may do so through an inter-local agreement with DEL, which must provide that the facility may, but is not required to, be licensed by DEL, that the facility's Early Achievers rating may, but is not required to, be published to DEL's website, and that facilities' must tell parents their Early Achievers level upon request.

-Section 2(13) requires DEL to consult with the Early Achievers review subcommittee on all substantial policy changes to the program.
+Section 2(14) requires DEL to consult with the Early Achievers review subcommittee on all substantial policy changes to the program.

-New Section 3(1) requires DEL to adopt a single set of licensing standards no later than July 1, 2016 for child care and the early childhood education and assistance program within DEL's appropriation.
+New Section 3(1) requires DEL to adopt a single set of licensing standards no later than November 1, 2016 for child care and the early childhood education and assistance program within DEL's appropriation.
 They must provide minimum health and safety standards, rely on early achievers standards, take into account separate needs of family care providers and centers, and promote the continued safety of child care settings.

-New Section 3(2) states that private schools operating early learning programs and not receiving state subsidy payments shall be subject only to state licensing requirements necessary to assure the health and safety of all students in the state and to assure a sufficient early childhood education to meet usual requirements needed for transition into elementary school.
+New Section 3(2) states that private schools operating early learning programs and not receiving state subsidy payments shall be subject only to the minimum health and safety standards for child care and preschool programs and the requirements necessary to assure a sufficient early childhood education to meet usual requirements needed for transition into elementary school.
 The state, and any agency thereof, shall not restrict or dictate any specific educational or other programs for early learning programs operated by private schools except for programs that receive state subsidy payments.